-Soto Outdoors has come out with a new canister stove called the WindMaster OD-1RX which they claim is more windproof and uses less fuel to boil the same amount of water than other canister stoves, including I assume, the Soto OD-1R Microregulator stove that I’ve been using the past two years and wrote a long term review about recently.
+The WindMaster OD-1RX is more windproof and uses less fuel to boil the same amount of water than other canister stoves.
+This includes the Soto OD-1R Microregulator stove that I’ve been using the past two years and wrote a long term review about recently.

 The chief difference between these two stoves is the shape of the burner heads and way the pot supports work.
 The old stove has a convex burner head while the new WindMaster has a burner head that is recessed below a metal lip designed to provide better lateral wind protection.